Tuesday, May 12, 2009

 37 (or packing up.)

 My final weekend in Monteverde was filled with being outside and having fun.
 Sitting in rocking chairs sipping wine and playing Trivial Pursuit at Bobby's Decahedron in the middle of the woods.
-Saturday afternoon he had a barbeque as well and I spent the afternoon in the hammock soaking up the last bit of sun and god dry season weather.
+Saturday afternoon he had a barbeque as well and I spent the afternoon in the hammock soaking up the last bit of sun and good dry season weather.

 bbqatdeca